 The proposed bill would amend current statutes by introducing several new requirements for the Arizona Corporation Commission (ACC) regarding the retirement of electric generation facilities.
 Specifically, the ACC would be prohibited from authorizing the retirement of any electric generation facility unless a new facility with equal or greater power generation is available on the grid.
-Additionally, the ACC would need to consider imminent and planned closures of firm power sources in Arizona and other states when assessing replacement power needs.
-The bill also mandates that the ACC prioritize new generation facilities from dispatchable sources and project a minimum increase in dispatchable electricity by 5% between 2025 and 2030.
+Additionally, the ACC would need to consider imminent and planned closures of firm power in Arizona and other states, prioritize dispatchable generation sources, and project a minimum increase in dispatchable electricity by 5% between 2025 and 2030.
+The bill also mandates that electric generation facilities notify the ACC of any external regulatory actions that could lead to their involuntary retirement.

 House Engrossed Version: 40-363